loicseguin/desc/README.md

 To run **desc** in *streaming* mode, just add the command line option `-s`.
 With this option turned on, the dataset is not stored into memory.
 Summary statistics are computed in one pass on the data.
 This options allows to work with very large datasets.
-Moreover, running time scales linearly with the size of the input.
-The caveat is that the percentiles (first quartile, median, third quartile) are approximated by sampling the data.
 The following is an example using a 2.3 GB dataset.

     $ time ./desc -s data/very_large.dat
     count     100000000
     min       2.2054e-06
-    Q1        24.418
+    Q1        24.991
+    median    50.124
+    Q3        74.939
+    max       100
+    IQR       49.948
     mean      49.998
-    median    48.516
-    Q3        73.812
-    max       100
-    IQR       49.395
     var       833.34
     sd        28.868
-    ./desc -s data/very_large.dat  28,48s user 1,03s system 99% cpu 29,614 total
+    ./desc -s data/very_large.dat  616,20s user 4,54s system 99% cpu 10:24,51 total

-The whole process takes less than 55 KB of memory.
+The whole process takes less than 600 KB of memory.
+This is obviously much slower than not using streaming mode, but it has the advantage of working on datasets that can't fit into memory.

 ## Features/Limitations